-Rapper Meek Mill, theater sued over concert fatal shooting
+Rapper Meek Mill, Theater Sued Over Concert Fatal Shooting

 Rapper Meek Mill and a Connecticut theater are being sued over a fatal shooting outside the venue following a concert in December.
-The shooting outside the Oakdale Theatre in Wallingford killed 31-year-old Travis Ward and 20-year-old Jaquan Graves , both of New Haven.
+FILE - In this Oct.
+28, 2016 file photo, rapper Meek Mill appears at the Power 99 Powerhouse 2016 concert in Philadelphia.

 Comments